 The best family operators do not just look after the children to allow parents time on the piste but they encourage and support the children as they make their first shuffling slips and slides on skis.
 The Ski School Helper is an invaluable source of reassurance and support for many parents as they welcome the children each morning with a smile.
 They help sort out skis, poles and ski instructors as well as liaise with the ski school in the event of any problems or concern.
 Once everyone is away to the slopes the Ski School Helper is based with the youngest skiers to make sure they enjoy their ski lesson.
 The Ski School Helper can often succeed where parents fail and get children to remain on skis and help most younger beginners to their first ski medal by the end of the week.

 Independent tour operators specialising in the family market tend to have caught on to the idea that every family is different and allow them to make their own travel arrangements.
 With many of the low cost carriers now serving regional airports in the UK and airports close to major ski areas self-arranged travel is often less stressful.
 Finding your own flight or rail ticket means arrangements can be tailored to suit your location, family preference and budget.
-Once in France look for a tour operator like Family Ski Company which has its own minibuses and provides, as far as possible, minibus transfers up to resort.
-This service avoids being crammed onto a coach or waiting in an airport where the chances of entertaining yourself - let alone a fractious child - are limited.
-In addition Family Ski Company provides baby, child and booster seats according to the requirements of your party.
+Family Ski Company operates transfers with high end coaches or standard minibuses up to resort and can provide baby, child and booster seats according to the requirements of your party.

 Family Ski Company also knows the touches which make travel and holidays more relaxed and convenient.
 We have a pre-order service for bulky items such as nappies and wipes, an infant and child menu, a toy box in the chalet and meal and crèche timings designed to suit the whole family.